What is the average settlement for a car accident in North Carolina?

 Many car accident attorneys will throw out big settlement numbers from catastrophic injury cases as a way to advertise their own services.
 While we recognize they may be real cases, in reality, many cases including your own may have a much lower potential value, mainly because the injuries involved are not as serious.
 However, for serious cases involving deaths, loss of limbs, or lifelong disabilities, the true value of the case could be substantial.
 Remember, every case and every result is different and that is why you should talk to an honest and straightforward firm when you are considering hiring a personal injury or car accident lawyer for your North Carolina injury case.

 Learn the factors in your individual case that will affect the likely settlement value when you speak to a North Carolina car accident lawyer during a free case review.
-Auger & Auger provides client-centered representation, with a focus on transparency.
+Auger & Auger Accident and Injury Lawyers provides client-centered representation, with a focus on transparency.
 We never make empty promises, and we always aim to keep you informed so that you are in control of the big decisions.

 Find out what you could be asking insurers for during your no-cost, no-risk case evaluation.
 Call (855) 971-1114 or contact us online today to speak to a North Carolina injury lawyer near you.